Veturi: Career as a journalist

 Veturi joined Andhra Prabha as a journalist in 1952, after his education.
 He learned the basics of editing a news article from his senior at Andhra Prabha, Narla Venkateswara Rao, whom he considers his first teacher.
 In 1959, he joined a weekly called Andhra Patrika, where Bapu and Mullapudi Venkata Ramana were his colleagues.
 He was the in-charge of the Cinema section at Andhra Patrika.
 He also worked for the Andhra Pradesh Congress Committee's official daily newspaper, called Andhra Janata, as an editor.

 In 1962, he became the first and only Telugu journalist to interview the then Prime Minister, Jawaharlal Nehru, who came to inaugurate the Srisailam Hydroelectricity project.
 He covered the speeches of national leaders like Sarvepalli Radhakrishnan.
 In 1964, he worked as an assembly reporter.

 His articles are said to be very catchy and witty.
 For instance, he referred to the meeting of MLAs in Hotel Dwaraka, near the Andhra Pradesh State Assembly as "Adigo Dwaraka - Ivigo Alamandalu" ("This is Dwaraka and here are the cattle") (అదిగో ద్వారక - ఇవిగో అలమంధలు).
-His writing style caught the attention of the film industry due to his prowess in using traditional poetic rules related to alliteration and rhyme for describing current affairs.
+His writing style caught the attention of the film industry due to his use of traditional poetic rules related to alliteration and rhyme for describing current affairs.